Richmond Canal Walk

 - Although the project was not designed to address the issue of the floodwall blocking river access and views, hindsight might recommend that the City petition the Corps of Engineers for some form of strategically positioned, larger opening that could be sealed in time of flood.
 River access has proven incredibly popular with the relatively recent opening of the adjacent pipeline walk, and additional access points would be advantageous.

 - Once constructed, landscape projects require constant maintenance, events, marketing and promotion to maximize their benefit.
-In Richmond, these functions are primarily funded thru business improvement districts, so most these needs are covered with annual revenue.
+In Richmond, these functions are primarily funded through business improvement districts, so most these needs are covered with annual revenue.
 However, there are also ongoing capital improvements that are necessary for the continued success of the Riverfront District.
 The municipality should include these in their ongoing capital improvement budgets.

 Client: Venture Richmond (formerly Richmond Riverfront Development Corporation)